-Exceedances in emission parameters of CAPCS, CHP and ASP were found to be a result of problems with the chemical dosing system of the air pollution control systems of the CAPCS, continuous fine-tuning of CHP setting, incomplete desulphurisation of biogas which fed to the CHPs, and tripping and stopping of ASP and the incomplete thermal combustion of the thermal combustion unit of the ASP.
+Exceedances in emission parameters of CHP and ASP were found to be a result of problems with the continuous fine-tuning of CHP setting, incomplete desulphurisation of biogas which fed to the CHPs, and tripping and stopping of ASP and the incomplete thermal combustion of the thermal combustion unit of the ASP.

-The Contractor has implemented mitigation measures to control the exceedance (including the arrangement of supplier of the dosing system for the CAPCS to repair the dosing system and manual dosing of chemical to the CAPCS until the problems of the automatic dosing system is fixed; readjustment for NO_x control for CHP; continuous monitoring and routine maintenance of the desulphurisation column is carried out; and tuning the thermal combustion unit of the ASP to optimise combustion efficiency and overall performance).
+The Contractor has implemented mitigation measures to control the exceedance (including the re-adjustment for NOx control for CHP; continuous monitoring and routine maintenance of the desulphurisation column is carried out; and tuning the thermal combustion unit of the ASP to optimise combustion efficiency and overall performance).